h3rald/litestore/src/admin/md/overview.md

 LiteStore can be configure validate [JWT](https://jwt.io/) tokens and configure access to specific resources based on specific [OAuth2 scopes](https://oauth.net/2/scope/).

-#### Custom Resources
+#### Middleware

-By leveraging the [duktape](https://duktape.org/) library, LiteStore lets you create your own custom resources coding HTTP handlers in JavaScript.
+By leveraging the [duktape](https://duktape.org/) library, you can create your own middleware functions in JavaScript to perform additional tasks (validation, logging, data aggregation...) before accessing data.

 #### Nim API